phpandroidgladiator/todoist-api/source/includes/_workflow.md

 Also, specifically for the case of the `sync` request, where multiple requests can be sent with a single call by the client, there is a special object reserved for indicating the return value of each specific request, the `SyncStatus`.

 The `SyncStatus` is a list of the return values of each of the multiple requests.
-Each return value in this list contains a `timestamp` field which matches the timestamp of each request, and a `status` field which is the actual return value of each request.
+Each return value in this list contains a `uuid` field which matches the uuid of each request, and a `status` field which is the actual return value of each request.

 If one or more of the multiple requests operate in multiple objects, then the `status` field is itself a list of return values one for each of the multiple objects, where each object is distinguished by its id.